Contributing to the documentation#

 .

-The notebooks was build using jupyter-book, which supports different types of files.
+The documentation was built using jupyter-book, which supports different types of files.
 Here we use rst

 and ipynb